Contents

-World's Biggest Data Breach?: Personal Information of 2.9 Billion Exposed
+- 1 World’s Biggest Data Breach?: Personal Information of 2.9 Billion Exposed in National Public Data Hack—How It Happened

 In one of the largest data breaches ever reported, the personal information of approximately 2.9 billion individuals has been exposed.
 This breach, revealed through a recent class action lawsuit, involves a substantial amount of sensitive data including full names, addresses, Social Security Numbers (SSNs), and more.
 The breach is linked to National Public Data, a firm specializing in background checks and fraud prevention.
 The cybercriminal group responsible, known as USDoD, allegedly stole this data and attempted to sell it on the dark web for $3.5 million.
 In this article, we analyze the data breach, answer if it is indeed the world’s biggest, tell you what to do if you think you could be affected, and share ways to protect your data from such breaches.